-lo-tech.co.uk home to the widest range of retro computing projects.
+lo-tech.co.uk is home to a range of retro computing and RaspberryPi projects.

 lo-tech has been developing assemble-yourself expansion boards for retro IBM and retro Tandy PCs since 2012, the range currently consisting of memory boards, storage boards, sound boards, and some diagnostics related products.
-The lo-tech product range as covers Raspberry Pi modules with two GPIO interface modules and a 24-bit VGA adapter.
+The lo-tech product range as covers Raspberry Pi modules with two GPIO interface modules, a 24-bit VGA adapter, and an interface to Rollertec garage door controllers.

 Lo-tech boards are available through our authorised distributor, TexElec.